IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 5. The Mobile Alert System will try to retrieve the document in order to inform the user of the specific information regarding the exposure and quarantine protocol to be followed.
 The Mobile Alert System sends a Retrieve Document [ITI-68] to the Central Infrastructure.
 6. Upon receiving the Retrieve Document [ITI-68] the Central Infrastructure will try to recover the document Retrieve Document Set [ITI-43] and will return to the Mobile Alert System the mobile version of the document.
 7. The Mobile Alert System uses the information retrieved in order to send a Mobile Report Alert [ITI-84] to the Mobile device.
 8. The Mobile Alert System is updated in order to respond to a new disease.
-The existing subscription is updated including the new disease with eventCodeList = D. ([ITI-110] Resource Subscription, patient independent expressed with the following criteria:
+The existing subscription is updated including the new disease with eventCodeList = D. ([ITI-110] Resource Subscription, multi-patient expressed with the following criteria:
 "/DocumentReference?patient:missing=true&category=urn:oid:1.3.6.1.4.1.19376.1.2.6.1&#x7c;REPORTS&facility=geriatricWard&event=A,B,C,D")